RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - A success or failure indicator when executing the CA’s signing process;

-- A success or failure indicator when performing certificate revocation; and
+- A success or failure indicator when performing certificate revocation;

+- A success or failure indication for requested KED actions;

+- The request source, destination, and contents for requests to the KED; and

 - The identity of the entity and/or operator that caused the event.

 A message from any source requesting an action requiring the use of a private key controlled by the CA is an auditable event; the corresponding audit record must also include message date and time, source, destination, and contents.

-The CA must record events identified in the list below.
+The CA and KRS must record all applicable events identified in the list below.
-Where these events cannot be electronically logged, electronic audit logs must be supplemented with physical logs as necessary..
+Where these events cannot be electronically logged, electronic audit logs must be supplemented with physical logs as necessary.

 - SECURITY AUDIT: